jembi/hearth/performance/README.md

 # Instructions

-The k6 perfomance testing tool is used for these tests.
-The results of the tests are stored in influxdb and can be visualised on chronograf.
+The k6 performance testing tool is used for these tests.
+The results of the tests are stored in influxdb and can be visualized on chronograf.
 These visualization tools and hearth have to be running for the tests to be executed.
 All these can be started using the following command:

 ```bash
 docker-compose up -d